nikolaussucher/microbiology-text/docs/adaptive_immunity.md

 * Development of immunological memory, in which pathogens are "remembered" through memory B cells and memory T cells.

 In humans, it takes 4-7 days for the adaptive immune system to mount a significant response.

+## Humoral immunity

+Humoral immunity is the aspect of immunity that is mediated by macromolecules found in extracellular fluids such as secreted antibodies, complement proteins, and certain antimicrobial peptides.
+Humoral immunity is named so because it involves substances found in the humors, or body fluids.
+It contrasts with cell-mediated immunity.
+Humoral immunity is also referred to as antibody-mediated immunity.

+The study of the molecular and cellular components that form the immune system, including their function and interaction, is the central science of immunology.
+The immune system is divided into a more primitive innate immune system and an acquired or adaptive immune system of vertebrates, each of which contain both humoral and cellular immune elements.

+Humoral immunity refers to antibody production and the coinciding processes that accompany it, including: Th2 activation and cytokine production, germinal center formation and isotype switching, and affinity maturation and memory cell generation.
+It also refers to the effector functions of antibodies, which include pathogen and toxin neutralization, classical complement activation, and opsonin promotion of phagocytosis and pathogen elimination.

+The concept of humoral immunity developed based on the analysis of antibacterial activity of the serum components.
+Hans Buchner is credited with the development of the humoral theory.
+In 1890, Buchner described alexins as "protective substances" that exist in the blood serum and other bodily fluids and are capable of killing microorganisms.
+Alexins, later redefined as "complements" by Paul Ehrlich, were shown to be the soluble components of the innate response that leads to a combination of cellular and humoral immunity.
+This discovery helped to bridge the features of innate and acquired immunity.

+Following the 1888 discovery of the bacteria that cause diphtheria and tetanus, Emil von Behring and Kitasato Shibasaburō showed that disease need not be caused by microorganisms themselves.
+They discovered that cell-free filtrates were sufficient to cause disease.
+In 1890, filtrates of diphtheria, later named diphtheria toxins, were used to vaccinate animals in an attempt to demonstrate that immunized serum contained an antitoxin that could neutralize the activity of the toxin and could transfer immunity to non-immune animals.
+In 1897, Paul Ehrlich showed that antibodies form against the plant toxins ricin and abrin, and proposed that these antibodies are responsible for immunity.
+Ehrlich, with his colleague von Behring, went on to develop the diphtheria antitoxin, which became the first major success of modern immunotherapy.
+The discovery of specified compatible antibodies became a major tool in the standardization of immunity and the identification of lingering infections.

+## Antibodies

+Immunoglobulins are glycoproteins in the immunoglobulin superfamily that function as antibodies.
+The terms antibody and immunoglobulin are often used interchangeably.
+They are found in the blood and tissue fluids, as well as many secretions.
+In structure, they are large Y-shaped globular proteins.
+In mammals there are five types of antibody: IgA, IgD, IgE, IgG, and IgM.
+Each immunoglobulin class differs in its biological properties and has evolved to deal with different antigens.
+Antibodies are synthesized and secreted by plasma cells that are derived from the B cells of the immune system.

+An antibody is used by the acquired immune system to identify and neutralize foreign objects like bacteria and viruses.
+Each antibody recognizes a specific antigen unique to its target.
+By binding their specific antigens, antibodies can cause agglutination and precipitation of antibody-antigen products, prime for phagocytosis by macrophages and other cells, block viral receptors, and stimulate other immune responses, such as the complement pathway.

+An incompatible blood transfusion causes a transfusion reaction, which is mediated by the humoral immune response.
+This type of reaction, called an acute hemolytic reaction, results in the rapid destruction (hemolysis) of the donor red blood cells by host antibodies.
+The cause is usually a clerical error, such as the wrong unit of blood being given to the wrong patient.
+The symptoms are fever and chills, sometimes with back pain and pink or red urine (hemoglobinuria).
+The major complication is that hemoglobin released by the destruction of red blood cells can cause acute kidney failure.

+### Antibody production

+In humoral immune response, the B cells first mature in the bone marrow and gain B-cell receptors (BCR's) which are displayed in large numbers on the cell surface.

+These membrane-bound protein complexes have antibodies which are specific for antigen detection.
+Each B cell has a unique antibody that binds with an antigen.
+The mature B cells then migrate from the bone marrow to the lymph nodes or other lymphatic organs, where they begin to encounter pathogens.

+### B cell activation

+When a B cell encounters an antigen, the antigen binds to the receptor and is taken inside the B cell by endocytosis.
+The antigen is processed and presented on the B cell's surface again by MHC-II proteins.

+### B cell proliferation

+The B cell waits for a helper T cell (TH) to bind to the complex.
+This binding will activate the TH cell, which then releases cytokines that induce B cells to divide rapidly, making thousands of identical clones of the B cell.
+These daughter cells either become plasma cells or memory cells.
+The memory B cells remain inactive here; later, when these memory B cells encounter the same antigen due to reinfection, they divide and form plasma cells.
+On the other hand, the plasma cells produce a large number of antibodies which are released freely into the circulatory system.

+### Antibody-antigen reaction

+These antibodies will encounter antigens and bind with them.
+This will either interfere with the chemical interaction between host and foreign cells, or they may form bridges between their antigenic sites hindering their proper functioning.
+Their presence might also attract macrophages or killer cells to attack and phagocytose them.

+## Cell-mediated immunity

+Cellular immunity protects the body through:

+* T-cell mediated immunity or T-cell immunity: activating antigen-specific cytotoxic T cells that are able to induce apoptosis in body cells displaying epitopes of foreign antigen on their surface, such as virus-infected cells, cells with intracellular bacteria, and cancer cells displaying tumor antigens;
+* Macrophage and natural killer cell action: enabling the destruction of pathogens via recognition and secretion of cytotoxic granules (for natural killer cells) and phagocytosis (for macrophages); and
+* Stimulating cells to secrete a variety of cytokines that influence the function of other cells involved in adaptive immune responses and innate immune responses.
+* Cell-mediated immunity is directed primarily at microbes that survive in phagocytes and microbes that infect non-phagocytic cells.
+It is most effective in removing virus-infected cells, but also participates in defending against fungi, protozoans, cancers, and intracellular bacteria.
+It also plays a major role in transplant rejection.

+Type 1 immunity is directed primarily at viruses, bacteria, and protozoa and is responsible for activating macrophages, turning them into potent effector cells.
+This is achieved by the secretion of interferon gamma and TNF.:

 ## Lymphocytes